Climate change adaptation strategies on the German coast: Bremen

 Besides actions in coastal protection, there is the project KLAS - Klimaanpassungsstrategie an extreme Regenereignisse in der Stadtgemeinde Bremen promoted by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 The program aims to develop a better risk management for strong rain events.

 Hamburg

 Hamburg is a model region for the national project KLIMZUG-NORD.
 A strategy for climate change adaptation was developed in 2011.
 In 2013, an action plan for climate change adaptation was published.

 Lower-Saxony

 The state government of Lower-Saxony established a government commission for climate protection and adaptation in 2008 to develop a strategy for climate change adaptation and protection.
 In 2013, the state government enacted the Klimapolitische Umsetzungsstrategie Niedersachen.
 This program includes coastal protection strategies.

-Adaptation Strategies in Coastal Protection
+Adaptation strategies in coastal protection

 According to DIN 4047–2, coastal protection comprises measures defending the shoreline against destructive interactions with the sea.
 That includes the protection of the coastal lowlands against flooding to allow the use of these areas as well as the protection of the coastline against shoreline recession and coastal erosion.

 When it comes to climate change adaptation, coastal protection in Germany divides into three categories of measures: